Governance

 -

-Students in our full-time program take a minimum of 4 classes per semester (for middle school) or 6 classes per semester (for high school) to meet state requirements.
+Students in our program take a minimum of 4 classes per semester (for middle school) or 6 classes per semester (for high school) to meet state requirements.
 The benefits of enrolling full-time are:

 - Eligible for SpEd/Special Program services